JamyJones/jjdgdjf/msg.md

-Apart from a bitmap, what else in pdfium can converted to an png image
+What colors doesn't a bitmap display correctly compared to compressed versions like png or jpg.